File-based job distribution for everyone

 Now you can install system-wide:

-or, if you do not have root privileges, you can also install locally:
+or, if you do not have enough privileges, you can also install locally:

 $ source INSTALL --user